The right mental model makes software easier

 Similarly, a mental model helps you complete your online task—especially if it closely resembles a real-world experience.
 For example:

-- Online shopping.
+• Online shopping.
 You visit a store website, look at products, put some products in your shopping cart, choose delivery, and then pay.
 Later, you may track the delivery online, and receive the product in person.

-The original mental model: Convoluted
+The original, old mental model: Convoluted

-We called the old mental model “Surprise juggling” because it involved switching between—and potentially filling in—an unknown number of forms.
+We called the old mental model “Surprise Juggling” because it involved switching between—and potentially filling in—an unknown number of forms.
 Here is what it entailed.

-First step: Enter the basic details on one form, and then save it. - Start more forms—one for every Person, Organisation, and Staff member present, and every Topic and Attitude observed in the conversation.
-Link these to the first form.
-But first, search to see if a Person, an Organisation, a Topic or an Attitude already has a form, to avoid creating duplicates.
+2. Start more forms—one for every Person, Organisation, and Staff member present, and every Topic and Attitude observed in the conversation.
+On each of these secondary forms, first search to see if a Person, an Organisation, a Topic, or an Attitude already has a form, to avoid creating duplicates.
+If not, create and Save it.
+Then link the new or existing records you want to the first form.

 Extra step: Relieve doubt about task success by checking that the communication got saved.